bertptrs/safelist/README.md

 using the memory constructs introduced in C++11.
 The goals of this project is as follows:

-- Have a destructor-free implementation of a linked list
+- Have a delete-free implementation of a linked list
 - Prevent use-after-free memory errors
 - Prevent dangling pointers
 - Prevent memory leaks